 This menu comes from the 372nd Station Hospital at Kalaikunda, showing that American forces were still at the base on Thanksgiving in 1945, three months after Japan surrendered.
 Originally built by the British, this airfield in West Bengal was upgraded by the U. S. Army Air Force in 1943 for Superfortress operations, becoming one of four B-29 bases in India.
 In addition to the dinner menu shown below, this homemade contains the roster for the 200-bed hospital and notices for the recreational activities on the holiday.

 It is here that the historic chronology ends, for the Statue of Liberty has rarely appeared on menus over the last fifty years.
 In fact, you are as likely to find its image on a menu as you are to be served a sparkling glass of Domaine Chandon Blanc de Noirs on a domestic flight (shown above).
 Without the graphic art on menus to guide us, we are left wondering how its meaning may have evolved in recent years.
-Perhaps the post office was right in not recalling the defective stamp; maybe the faux statue in a fake cityscape, camouflaging a real casino on the Strip, has become equally symbolic of our age.
+Perhaps the post office was right in not recalling the defective stamp; maybe the faux statue in a fake cityscape, camouflaging a real casino on the Strip, is symbolic of our age.

 |New York-New York Casino|